Cosmoglobe/Commander/docs/01_user_manual/cmake/README.md

 The second line is the main configuration step, where
 - `[CMake variable 1]` can be `-DCMAKE_Fortran_COMPILER=ifort` (if you want to use Intel Fortran compiler)
 - `[CMake variable 2]` can be `-DCMAKE_INSTALL_PREFIX=/path/where/to/install/software`,
-- `[CMake variable n]` can be `-L` (which will print to the terminal the list of all defined variables of the current project at the bottom of your configuration),
+- `[CMake variable n]` can be `-LH` (which will print to the terminal the list of all defined variables of the current project at the bottom of your configuration),
 - `[CMake command 1]` can be `-j 8`,
 - `[CMake command n]` can be `-v` (similar to `VERBOSE=1` from `make` which is very useful for debugging as it shows you all linking/compiling flags).